Efficient Vision-Language Pretraining with Visual Concepts and Hierarchical Alignment

 \section{Appendix}

 The Appendix is organised as follows; in section \ref{app:tasks}, we give more details about the downstream tasks and how we finetune the model on them, then in section \ref{app:implem}, we elaborate on the implementation details used to train ViCHA.
 We do more ablation study in section \ref{app:ablation}.
-We train ViCHA on more data and compare it with SoTA models in section \ref{app:4m}.
 We conduct additional experiments on data filtering in section \ref{app:filtering}.
 We discuss some aspects of the paper in section \ref{app:discussion} and conclude the appendix in section \ref{app:qualitative} by showing some qualitative results on visual grounding, VQA and some limitations of VCs.